dotnet/docs-maui/docs/fundamentals/datatemplate.md

 ### Create an inline DataTemplate

 An inline data template, which is one that's defined inline in a control, should be used if there's no need to reuse the data template elsewhere.
 The objects specified in the <xref:Microsoft.Maui.Controls.DataTemplate> define the appearance of each item of data.
-A control such as <xref:Microsoft.Maui.Controls.CollectionView> can then set its `ItemTemplate` property to the inline <xref:Microsoft.Maui.Controls.DataTemplate>:
+A control such as <xref:Microsoft.Maui.Controls.CollectionView> can then set its <xref:Microsoft.Maui.Controls.ItemsView.ItemTemplate> property to the inline <xref:Microsoft.Maui.Controls.DataTemplate>:

 ```xaml
 <CollectionView>